jchicchi/Amazon-HQ2/README.md

  The basis of my analysis is that we can compare the demographics of Seattle and e.g. Atlanta and Boston, and see how they fit together.

  Inevitably this is not the final word on Amazon's HQ2.
 It would be impossible to carry out every aspect of this analysis but I can still show some meaningful analysis.
-Here’s what I’m trying to show you: 1) some fundamental statistics such as t-test and f-test 2) examples of unsupervised analysis: k-means and hiearchichal clusters and 3) an example of supervised analysis: and random forest.
+Here’s what I’m trying to show you: 1) some fundamental statistics such as t-test and f-test 2) examples of unsupervised analysis: k-means and hiearchichal clusters and 3) an example of supervised analysis: random forest.